mkyleUD/Caviness-HPC-Intro/_episodes/09-getting-help.md

 users to discuss and help each other with problem they are having.

 ### `hpc-ask` Group
-The `hpc-ask` google groups is there for all community cluster users to request help about an issue they might be having.
-We encourage anyone in the community who might have an answer to a posted help request to share their answer.
+The [`hpc-ask` Google group](https://groups.google.com/a/udel.edu/g/hpc-ask) is there for all community cluster users to ask questions, start discussions and share an upcoming event with the community We encourage anyone in the community who might have an answer to a posted help request to share their answer.
 If a help request goes unanswered a member of the IT-RCI team will try answer it.

 ### `{{ site.host_name }}-Users` Group
-The `{{site.host_name}}`

-## Email `askit@udel.edu`
-For question about adding software packages, software updates, and account related questions, IT created the `askit@udel.edu` email account.
-Any question sent to that email address will be screened and than a ticket will be created.
-From there all HPC related tickets are assigned to the IT-RCI team.
-After that, the best person will respond and address the ticket.
+The [`{{site.host_name}}` Google group](https://groups.google.com/a/udel.edu/g/caviness-users) is there for all {{ site.host_name}} users to discuss and ask questions about the {{ site.host_name }} cluster.
+The
+IT-RCI team will post about on training events, and important information about maintenance windows, and systems downtimes.
+Users can ask {{ site.host_name}} specific questions here as well.